-Most people have paid into Social Security Disability Insurance (SSDI) during their time working.
-If you were injured and now can’t work, you may be able to seek SSD benefits to help support you and your family.
-But for that to happen, the Social Security Administration (SSA) must consider your disabling medical condition severe enough to interfere with your ability to “achieve gainful employment” and quality you for SSDI benefits.
+Most people have paid into Social Security Disability Insurance (SSDI) while working.
+However, if you were injured and now can’t work, you may be able to seek SSD benefits to help support you and your family.

 Cancer (Malignant Neoplastic Diseases)